Organizational Membership Benefits

 ALA offers a broad range of valuable insight and information on important issues, including:

 - Library Worklife.
-Easy-to-access, easy-to-share information about human resources practice, staff development, career advancement, certification, pay equity, recruitment, research, work/life balance, and more via a free, opt-in subscription to Library Worklife, the e-newsletter from the ALA-Allied Professional Association .
+Via a free-opt in subscription to Library Worklife, libraries of all types and sizes receive easy-to-access, easy-to-share information about human resources practices, staff development, career advancement, certification, pay equity, recruitment, research, work/life balance, and more.
+Library Worklife is the e-newsletter from the ALA-Allied Professional Association.